lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ## Version -00 to -01 ## {#sec-00-01}

 * Added considerations on trust policies when using the EDHOC and OSCORE profile of the ACE framework.

+* Placeholder section on special processing when using the EDHOC and OSCORE profile of the ACE framework.

 * Added considerations on using EDHOC with CoAP and Block-wise.